rgdelato/todo-react-demo/README.md

 + `react-router` v4 is still in beta, but is mostly pretty solid
 + `styled-components` has some minor bugs, new API is still being added, and it currently adds a lot to the bundle size
 + ESLint errors in the precommit hook don't prevent the commit (?)
-+ Current npm scripts are written (poorly) in bash and will likely fail horribly on Windows
 + `Polyfill.io` is a third-party script and it sniffs the user-agent (to only send the necessary polyfills), both of which can be fragile

 ## More to test in another project...